While travel insurance comes in all shapes and sizes, some sort of coverage is a must. This can be acquired in more than one way.

 With this trusted combination of insurance, I never have to opt-in to travel insurance or “trip protection” that flights, rental cars, etc. try to sell customers at the point of sale.
 No matter where you purchase travel insurance, the important thing is that you get covered.

 Compare travel insurance plans with InsureMyTrip, or browse plans from Allianz Travel, including single trip and annual plans.
-Or check out SafetyWing, for nomads by nomads, which provides global travel medical coverage.
+Or check out SafetyWing, for nomads by nomads, which provides global travel medical coverage, or World Nomads.

 Travel Insurance Disclosure